spittis/extra-credit1/README.md

 ## Continuing With Updates

-* Since the main content (images/text) is stored outside of the website files, it is easier to manage and you can manipulate data quickly
+* The main content (images and text) is stored in a Javascript object, making it simple to change and insert data
-* To update any content including images, videos, or text, you can simply make any adjustments on the database and that information will be grabbed and inserted the same on the page every instance it is loaded
+* To update content, one can make changes by changing the image location or text itself in the classData.js file, which will be automatically changed on the index.html
-* Making any changes to information in the database will automatically be changed on the webpage